 Our first set of projects uses Scratch which is software you download from the internet.
 We encourage children to carry on with their projects at home if they have enjoyed them.

 How do I get Code Club at my venue?

-Sign up children to your club.
-Ensure parental permission has been given.
+Sign up children to your club and follow your usual parental permission procedures.